albertcito/nodejs-web-typescript/README.md

 - Clone this project
 - Create .env file `cp .env.example .env`
 - Run `yarn install` (Installs all the dependencies for your project)
+- Create db file `sqliteDB.db`
-- Create ormconfig.json file `cp ormconfig.json.example ormconfig.json`  (remember update the database data)
+- Create ormconfig.json file `cp ormconfig.json.example ormconfig.json`
 - Run `yarn typeorm migration:run` (Creates all of the database tables)
+- You can use any database engine in order to do it review the [TypeORM documentation](https://typeorm.io/#/).

 ## Faker Data
 To populate the DB with faker data.
 Using [typeorm-seeding](https://github.com/w3tecch/typeorm-seeding)